Education in Pakistan

 The Sindh LEG includes 35 members including representatives from the Sindh Education and Literacy Department (ELD), Canada, DFID, JICA, UNESCO, UNICEF, USAID, the World Bank, the European Union, private sector and civil society organizations.
 UNICEF is the coordinating agency.

-The GPE-funded project in Sindh is focused on strengthening institutional capacity and has achieved the following results:
+The GPE-funded project in Sindh is focused on strengthening institutional capacity to generate, disseminate and use information to support the implementation of key reforms and has contributed to the following results: